Menu Close

 Hence there is no point studying the elements of superstructure.
 What is needed is to understand the features of basic structure.
 Thus there is no point changing the political system without changing the economic system.

-Relations of Production.
+E] Relations of Production

 When man enters into system of production, either he enters as owner of means of production (haves) or non-owners. (have-nots).
 Haves will have bargaining power over have-nots.
 One will be the exploiter and the other will be exploited.
 Man’s relations with the mode of production explain his class.
 There are two classes in the society.
 Haves and Have-nots.
 What type of relationship can be there between haves and have-nots?
 It will be a relationship of exploiter and exploited.
 Hence it will be a relationship of struggle or class struggle.
 Hence there will always be, a conflict of interest.
 The real identity of a person is identity of his class and not of his religion or nation.
 Hence, the real politics is the politics of class.
 What is the message?
 Worker should understand that their real interest is with the members of their class.
 They should not develop the false consciousness that the other person belongs to his nation or religion.
 Hence the workers of the world have to come together, they have common interest.
 (Proletarian internationalist).
 Thus for Marx, poor Hindu and poor Muslim have common interest rather than poor Muslim and rich Muslim.

-Marx on revolution.
+F] Marx on Revolution

 Revolution means total change.
 Revolution means when the mode of production changes.
 Political revolution is no revolution.